1000ship/whoSolvedBOJ/README.md

 You can run two of python file.
 - check.py : for just checking homework whether students solved problems.
-- checkWithExpiryDate.py : for checking homework, plus, checking if students sovled problem before expiry date.
+- checkWithExpiryDate.py : for checking homework, plus, checking if students sovled problem before expiry date or used specific language... etc
-( checkWithExpiryDate will be spent more time than check.py )
+( checkWithOption will be spent more time than check.py )

 ## Before you use this...